Overview

 Express Delivery

 International logistic companies including DHL, FEDEX, and UPS, as well as the local Post Office offer express delivery services.
-Domestic deliveries are handled by local small firms.
+Domestic deliveries are handled by small local firms.

 Due Diligence